joshclancy/VisRepNet/README.md

 	title="TensorContext" width="1000"/>
 </p>

 The system diagram visualization is organized within the INOMU framework.
-INOMU stands for Input, Network, Output, Measure and Update.
+INOMU stands for <b>Input, Network, Output, Measure and Update</b>.
 Each function is placed within its appropriate section to create a predictable and intuitive system diagram.

 Based on our user studies, deep learning practitioners want a lot of information about the update environment.
 VisRepNet then provides a written area to accommodate for this.
 VisRepNet expect a description of the preprocessing, input/s, output/s, loss function, and update hyperparameters.
 On top of this we expect a general description of the idea behind the network (or area of improvement, if the diagram is accompanying an academic paper).